takumimc/carcar/README.md

 }
 ```
 Some things to note:

-date_time takes an ISO formatted datetime string
+date_time takes an ISO formatted datetime string.

-technician takes a technician ID number to retrive data from created technicians
+technician takes a technician ID number to retrive data from created technicians.

 Once successfull it should return a preview of what the created appointment looks like:
 ```